Typee-Language/Typee/src/_Global_Documentation/typee_front_end_scanner_sw_documentation.md

 - \_SIMPLE_TOKEN
 - \_COMPOUND_TOKEN
 - \_ NAME_ALPHA_CHARS
-- \_ 8NUM_CHARS
+- \_ NUM_CHARS
-- \_ 8ENDLINE
+- \_ ENDLINE
 - \_ SPACE
 - and single or double quotes

 Anything else is condisered to be \_UNEXPECTED and is not rejected but processed as an unexpected token.
+This is a sepcial type of Token Node which is appended to the tokens series in the Intermediate Code list.

-According to their detected classification, the scanned tokens are processed by the related private method, as being called by the _tokenize_r.
+According to their detected classification, the scanned tokens are processed by the related private method, as being called by the _tokenizer_.

 #### 2.1.3 Tokens processing